Introduction

 networking.firewall.enable = false;

-# Enable the nfs server services
+# Enable the glusterfs server services

 # we also add the htop package for light monitoring